wp-plugins/wpsso/readme.txt

 * Bugfixes
 	* Re-added the 'site_transient_update_plugins' hook to return update information (Pro version).
 * Enhancements
-	* Modified the 'pre_site_transient_update_plugins' hook to re-introduce update information for NGFB Open Graph+, in cases where it has been used to disable plugin updates (Pro version).
+	* Modified the 'pre_site_transient_update_plugins' hook to re-introduce update information for WPSSO, in cases where it has been used to disable plugin updates (Pro version).
 	* Added a second 'transient_update_plugins' hook to return update information (Pro version).
 	* Renamed several variables in the `WpssoHead::get_single_meta()` method for clarity.
 	* A few minor changes to informational and debug messages.